go-vgo/robotgo/README.md

 [MinGW-w64](https://sourceforge.net/projects/mingw-w64/files) (Use recommended)

 ```
-Or the other GCC (But you should compile the "libpng" with yourself.
+Or the other GCC (But you should compile the "libpng" with yourself when use the bitmap.)
-Or you can removed the bitmap.go.

-In the plans, the bitmap.go will moves to the bitmap dir, but break the API. )
 ```

 #### For everything else:

 ```
-GCC,
-libpng (bitmap)
+GCC

+libpng (Just used by bitmap)

 X11 with the XTest extension (also known as the Xtst library)